mossphp/moss-storage/docs/00_about.md

 That base class adds functionality to read from / write into database but also bloats entire design... and adds unnecessary tight coupling.

 `Storage` approaches this differently.
 Entities have no direct connection to database, business logic stays uninfluenced by database (repository).
-Entities can be written independently from any databases, weird base classes.
+Entities can be written independently from any databases or other weird base classes.
+The only connection between entities and database is in `Storage` itself.

 For example: